vincitamore/infinite-origin/next-steps.md

 These research steps—building a computational engine, creating a visualization suite, and testing hypotheses—will transform the geometric framework into a practical tool.
 By bridging theory and application, this work will unlock its potential across classical, quantum, and interdisciplinary domains, paving the way for innovative solutions and deeper insights.

 ---

-This article provides a concise, actionable roadmap for advancing the framework, balancing technical development with empirical validation.